A new kind of customer demands more of the financial institutions they deal with.

 Developing clear consultation approaches that centred on customer's needs, values and the purpose of the organisation we were able to ensure alignment with the broader organsational strategy.

-Developing customer empathy we were able to deliver richly painted and meaningful stakeholder personas that spoke to both the corporate and brand strategies, as well as fit witin the marketing communications context.
+Developing customer empathy we were able to deliver richly painted and meaningful stakeholder personas that spoke to both the corporate and brand strategies, as well as fit within the marketing communications context.

 Our work was critical in the alignment of two organisational cultures coming together and meeting at the intersection of a common purpose, aligned values and a mandate to serve community, non-profits and profit-for-purpose organisations alike.